 Don't buy junk food.
 Offer low-calorie snacks such as carrots, celery, Italian ices, low-fat cheese, or fresh fruit.

 Limit or get rid of soda and other sweetened beverages.
-These have a lot of calories.
+These have a lot of calories with minimal nutritional value.

 Set a good example.
 Eat in a healthier manner—and exercise too.

 If you have questions about your child's nutritional needs, be certain to check with your pediatrician.